Skip to main content

 SCCs

-Standard Contractual Clauses under GDPR Chapter V; the legal mechanism authorising the OpenAI third-country transfer.
+Standard Contractual Clauses under GDPR Chapter V. Historical relevance only: previously the legal mechanism for the OpenAI embedding transfer (retired 2026-05-11).
+Adjudon currently has no third-country sub-processor and no SCCs in force.

 Sandbox / Scale / Governance / Enterprise / Custom